 Understand your organizational requirements

-There comes a time in every business’s life when joining data across disparate data sets on a one-off basis is no longer tenable: you’re suddenly overloaded with spreadsheets, or you start to calculate how much time you’re spending on perpetually-breaking ETL scripts.
-Before you jump into a solution, it’s important to make sure you have a good understanding of why ETL is a priority right now for your organization.
+There comes a time in every business's life when joining data across disparate data sets on a one-off basis is no longer tenable: You’re suddenly overloaded with spreadsheets, or you start to calculate how much time you’re spending on perpetually-breaking ETL scripts.
+Before you jump into a solution, make sure you understand why ETL is a priority right now for your organization.

-- Data Sources: Which data sources does your team most want to work with?
+- Data sources: Which data sources does your team most want to work with?
 How much time are you willing to dedicate to building a new integration when the situation arises?
 For many startups and growing businesses, data sources are fairly standardized.
-You’ll likely be extracting data from transactional databases like MongoDB or MySQL or SaaS tools like Salesforce and Google Analytics.
+You’ll likely be extracting data from transactional databases such as MongoDB and MySQL and SaaS tools like Salesforce and Google Analytics.

 - Usage: Where will the data be loaded, who will be using it, and how will they be using it?
-If you’re provisioning data for analytics, that’s going to look different than if you’re provisioning data to power your product like Uber or Airbnb.
+If you’re provisioning data for analytics, that’s going to look different than if you’re provisioning data to power your product, as businesses like Uber or Airbnb do.

-Answering these foundational questions will help you make the first critical decision about your ETL architecture: should you build it or buy it?
+Answering these foundational questions will help you make the first critical decision about your ETL architecture: Should you build it or buy it?
 If you’re extracting data from standard sources and using it primarily for business analytics, buying it is often the right choice.
-No need to reinvent the wheel.
-If you’re Uber and you need to make realtime decisions based on the location data from hundreds of thousands of cars, you may need a custom solution.
+There's no need to reinvent the wheel.
+On the other hand, if you're Uber and you need to make real-time decisions based on location data from hundreds of thousands of cars, you may need a custom solution.

 Audit your data sources

 It’s important during this process to understand what data sources are a top priority.
-For most companies, consistent financial data around revenue, MRR, unit economics, etc. will be the top priority.
-Identifying these priorities will provide you with the information needed to make tradeoffs around data completeness vs. speed of project completion.
+For most companies, consistent financial data around things like revenue, MRR, and unit economics will be the top priority.
+Identifying these priorities provides you with information you need to make tradeoffs around data completeness vs. speed of project completion.

 Determine your approach to data extraction

-There are two questions that will guide your approach to data extraction:
+Two questions should guide your approach to data extraction: